-Racecourses follow the U.S. Ski & Snowboard and FIS guidelines, as modified by the Masters Group and are set competitively.
-Races are timed and scored according to divisional rules, and results are recognized.
+Racecourses follow the U.S. Ski & Snowboard and FIS specifications, as modified by the Masters Group and are set competitively.
+Races are timed and scored according to division rules, and results are recognized.
 The Masters events emphasize social camaraderie, improvement of skiing and racing skills, and the challenge of competition.

 III.
-THE EVENTS - Slalom, Giant Slalom, Downhill, Super G, Alpine Combined, Kombi, and Parallel:
+THE EVENTS - Slalom, Giant Slalom, Downhill, Super G, Alpine Combined, Parallel, Kombi, and SkillsQuest:

 (Disciplines are branches of a sport and may comprise one or several events.
-For example, Cross Country, Nordic, Freestyle and Snowboard are disciplines of snow sport and the following are events in the Alpine Skiing discipline.)
+For example, Alpine, Cross Country, Freestyle, and Snowboard are disciplines of snow sport, and the following are events in the Alpine Skiing discipline.)

 Slalom (SL) is a technical event that requires the execution of many short, quick turns.
 The course is made up of various gate combinations designed to test a competitor's skill and strategy.
-SL is staged in two runs that must be held on the same day with times added together to determine final finish order.
-SL for youth may be conducted in either one or two runs.
+Slalom is staged in two runs that must be held on the same day with times added together to determine final finish order.
+Slalom for youth (non-scored) may be conducted in either one or two runs.

-Giant Slalom (GS), also a technical event, is often characterized as the event that requires the most technical skill since competitors have to race down the mountain through a faster and more open course than slalom.
-GS is staged in two runs that, whenever possible, should be held on the same day with times added together to determine final finish order.
-GS for youth may be conducted in either one or two runs.
+Giant Slalom (GS), also a technical event in which competitors have to race down the mountain through a faster and more open course than slalom.
+Giant Slalom is staged in two runs that, whenever possible, should be held on the same day with times added together to determine final finish order.
+Giant Slalom for youth (non-scored) may be conducted in either one or two runs.
 Depending on the terrain and the course set, the Jury may designate "yellow flag zones" in order to stop on-course competitors who are approaching a "start stop" situation.

-Downhill (DH) is a speed event characterized by a course that tends to follow the contours of the hill or trail and thus allows the competitors some freedom to find the fastest "line".
+Downhill (DH) is a speed event characterized by a course that tends to follow the contours of the hill or trail and thus allows the competitors some freedom to find the fastest "line."
 Downhill is generally a one-run event; however, in cases where required vertical drop is not possible or the winner's time is not equal to a minimum winning time prescribed in the U.S. Ski & Snowboard Alpine Competition Regulations (ACR), a downhill in two runs (Sprint Downhill), may be staged.

-Downhill is restricted to Senior, U21, U19, U16 and U14 competitors; however, U14 competitors may compete only in those Downhill events that adhere to special rules.
-All Downhill courses have "yellow flag zones".
+Downhill is restricted to Senior, U21, U19, U16, and U14 competitors; however, U14 competitors may compete only in those Downhill events that adhere to special rules.
+All Downhill courses have "yellow flag zones."
 These are areas designated by the Jury for stopping on-course competitors who are approaching a "start stop" situation.
 All events require that movement on course be limited.
 Downhill requires that, with the exception of the racer on course, there be NO movement.
 This is commonly called a "course freeze"; the course freeze time is noted on the daily Program by indicating when coaches must be in place.

 Super Giant Slalom (SG), a speed event, is a hybrid of downhill and giant slalom.
-Super G is always a one-run event and is restricted to Senior, U21, U19, U16, U14 and U12 competitors.
+Super G is always a one-run event and is restricted to Senior, U21, U19, U16, U14, and U12 competitors.
 U14 and U12 competitors may only compete in Super G events that adhere to special rules.
 U.S. Ski & Snowboard rules do not allow Super G for younger age groups.
 Super G courses also have "yellow flag zones"; these are areas designated by the Jury for stopping on-course competitors who are approaching a "start stop" situation.
 All events require that movement on course be limited.
 Super G requires that, with the exception of the racer on course, there be NO movement.
-This is commonly called a "course freeze"; the course freeze time is noted on the daily Program by indicating when coaches must be in place.
+This is commonly called a "course"

+freeze"; the course freeze time is noted on the daily Program by indicating when coaches must be in place.